mattg317/Deploying_with_Flask/README.md

 1. Create Repo

-2. Write Python code in `app.py`. **Note** this can be named anything you want, just make to adjust the Procfile accordingly if another name is used.
+2. Write Python code in `app.py`. **Note** this can be named anything you want, just make sure to adjust the Procfile accordingly if another name is used.

 3. Add requirements.txt and make sure it includes: